ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Land detector: Since multicopters take off and land slower than 0.7 m/s, setting the default detection threshold to 0.5 m/s is a much safer default
-message: Land detector: Since multicopters take off and land slower than 0.7 m/s, setting the default detection threshold to 0.5 m/s is a much safer default
 ### Antipattern Category

 ### Keyword